oldmartijntje/accounts-system/README.md

 # The built in functions:
 There are a lot of built in functions, here we have the normal functions:
 1.configFileConsole 2.loadAccount 3.createAccount 4.saveAccount 5.checkForAccount 6.removeCharacters 7.askAccountNameConsole
-8.askAccountNameTkinter 9.createConfirmationConsole 10.createConfirmationTkinter 11.createAppData
+8.askAccountNameTkinter 9.questionConsole 10.questionTkinter 11.createAppData
-To use any function, you have to put 'accounts_omac.' infront of it, like this: accounts_omac.configFileConsole()
+To use any of these functions, you have to put 'accounts_omac.' infront of it, like this: accounts_omac.configFileConsole()

 ### 1.configFileConsole: